 These zebras lose their stripes!
-As juveniles, these sharks have dark bodies with yellowish stripes.
+As juveniles, zebra sharks have dark bodies with yellowish stripes.
 As they mature, the pattern changes to small dark spots on a grayish-tan background.
 Because of this, zebra sharks are often mistakenly referred to as leopard sharks.

 Two more features distinguish the zebra shark: the prominent ridges running the length of the body, and the impressive tail, which is nearly as long as the body itself.

+Zebra sharks feed mainly on mollusks and crustaceans as well as small fish.
 This shark’s flexible body allows it to squirm into narrow crevices and reef channels in search of food.

 The maximum reported size of a zebra shark is nearly 12 feet, though lengths of less than 7.5 feet are more common.

-As with other sharks, humans are the biggest threat.
-Zebra shark meat, collected by inshore fisheries, is sold both fresh and salt-dried, and is used in fishmeal.
-The livers are processed for vitamins, and the fins are dried for the shark-fin trade.
+With the exception of some other large shark species, few predators could take on an adult zebra shark.
+As with other sharks, humans are the biggest threat to zebra sharks.
+Their meat is sold fresh and salt-dried and is used in fishmeal.
+Their livers are processed for vitamins, and fins are dried for the shark-fin trade.

 Our online shop has the perfect gift for the shark-lover in your life.
 Our original designs feature the iconic blacktip reef shark, sandbar sharks and more.
 Sales from the gift shop support the Aquarium's conservation and animal welfare efforts.